Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 + **Which problems will quantum computing accelerate (and which won’t it)?** (with W. Moses and N. Thompson)
 *Writing a Draft*, to be submitted to *Science*.

++ **How Does AI Improve Human Collaboration and Performance?
+Evidence from AI-powered X-ray Triage in University Hospitals** (with H. Kang and N. Kim)
+*Data Collection After Passing IRB Review*.
+  + **Grant**: Co-principal investigator, USC Marshall Institute for Outlier Research in Business Grant Program, “How Does AI Improve Human Decision-Making and Performance?
+Evidence from AI-powered X-ray Triage in University Hospitals” (with H. Kang and N. Kim) (2022-2023) ($19,400)

 ## Peer Reviewed Publications
 + **International Alliance Formation: The Effect of Technology Competition Networks** (with N. Kim and W. Kim)